Javen05/autoclicker.py/README.md

 # Simple Python3 Autoclicker
 Usage:
-- Meant for spam clicking, autofarming, and reptitive clicking
+- Meant for spam clicking, autofarming, and repetitive clicking
 - Not meant for competitive clicking as the max rate is 9.4 clicks per second.

 Descriptions: